karta2341940/En/EN.md

 that cause you are shame to take out ur card.
 Don't worried about that anymore.

 Today I aka blue diamond lecturer will tell you How to make a beautiful and successful business card.

 (next page)

-A successful and beautiful business card must have this 3 elements First information information is very important
+I think a successful and beautiful business card have this 3 elements Information、Fashionable and Clearly

+Information

+It is very important to let people know more about you.
+The information you want to show people must be short and clearly also it's very important the information must the Key info.
+Don't put the garbage info on the samll paper like the picture shows.

+(next page)

+Fashionable

+A fashionable card can catch people's eyes there have two style you can choose

+one is colorful another is simple

+Colorful can set up a energetic image and Simple will set up a professional image you can choose one by what image you want to shows

+(next page)

+# (PPT Title)
-# Title
+## Title
-How to create your own business card.
+Create Successful Business Card.

 # Page 1